Minta Durfee

-Araminta Estelle "Minta" Durfee (October 1, 1889 – September 9, 1975) was an American silent film actress from Los Angeles, California, possibly best known for her role in Mickey (1918).
+Araminta Estelle "Minta" Durfee (October 1, 1889 – September 9, 1975) was an American silent film actress from Los Angeles, California, possibly best known for her supporting role in Mickey (1918).

 Biography

 She met Roscoe Arbuckle when he was attempting to get started in theater, and the two married in August 1908.
 Durfee entered show business in local companies as a chorus girl at the age of 17.
 She was the first leading lady of Charlie Chaplin.

 Durfee and Arbuckle separated in 1921, just prior to a scandal involving the death of starlet Virginia Rappe.
 There were three trials and, finally, Arbuckle was acquitted, but his career was destroyed and he received few job offers.
 Durfee and Arbuckle divorced in 1925.
 Durfee in her later years said Arbuckle was "the most generous human being I've ever met", and "if I had to do it all over again, I'd still marry the same man."
 Durfee was an avid defender of her close friend Mabel Normand throughout Normand's many public scandals.

 A regular performer on television, Durfee appeared on such shows as Noah's Ark (1956).
 She had minor roles in motion pictures including How Green Was My Valley (1941), Naughty Marietta (1935), Rose-Marie (1936), It's A Mad, Mad, Mad, Mad World (1963), The Unsinkable Molly Brown (1964), and Savage Intruder (1970).

 In later life, Durfee gave lectures on silent film and held retrospectives on her and her former husband's pictures.
 She was surprised and excited by the renewed interest in silent film.

 Durfee died in Woodland Hills, California, at the Motion Picture Country Home in 1975.
 She suffered from a heart ailment.